 “It’s very important from a business point of view – as well as an operational point of view – what the lab of the future looks like,” he explained.

 However, there are various obstacles to the switchover which has made the uptake of digital platforms like laboratory information management systems (LIMS) and electronic laboratory notebooks (ELNs) slower than anticipated.
 Identifying these three key barriers to the adoption of LIMS and ELNs – usability, interoperability (standardization) and culture – Dr. Florian Hauer, COO & Co-founder of labfolder, explained why the penetration of these digital tools is still behind schedule.

-Adoption of programming languages like AnIML, centralized platforms based on the Internet of Things (IoT) and Artificial Intelligence (AI), different strategies to overcome these barriers were therefore explored in talks by Dr. Dominic Lütjohann, CEO & Co-founder of cubuslab, a startup providing solutions for connectivity and automation of workflows in the lab, and Burkhard Schaefer, Managing Director of BSSN Software, a vendor-independent informatics developer.
+Adoption of programming languages like AnIML, centralized platforms based on the Internet of Things (IoT) and Artificial Intelligence (AI), different strategies to overcome these barriers were therefore explored in talks by Dr. Dominic Lütjohann, CEO & Co-founder of cubuslab (now Laboperator), a startup providing solutions for connectivity and automation of workflows in the lab, and Burkhard Schaefer, Managing Director of BSSN Software, a vendor-independent informatics developer.

 So what are these barriers to digitization, and why do they still persist 50 years after the invention of the first LIMS?

 While the technology for these tools has existed a long time, their mass uptake is only happening now due to the amount of data being available and produced in labs, explained Dr. Hauer.
 For example, the high-throughput capabilities in drug discovery and QA/QC analyses generate huge amounts of data, making manual data entry and transfer more challenging, time-consuming and error-prone.